Health Professionals > Graduate Nurse Program

 As a Registered Nurse, the Graduate is able to identify personal and professional learning needs and set specific objectives to be achieved during the course of the program;

 The health service has the responsibility to assist the graduate in achieving their learning objectives by providing guidance and support.

-GSHS will be holding a Graduate Information session and tour on the 13th May 2020.
-The session will be held in Meeting Room 4 (up the stairs near the main reception) in the Leongatha Hospital at 7pm.
-Please RSVP by contacting our Education Department ph: 5667 5502 or via e-mail: email@example.com
+GSHS will be holding a Graduate Information session and tour in May 2021 - date and venue to be advised.
+Please RSVP by contacting our Education Department ph: 5667 5502 or via e-mail: firstname.lastname@example.org

 Introduction to the Graduate Year – expectations, both personal and organisational